oracle-livelabs/oci/peoplesoft-fullstack-dr/switchback-plan/switchback-plan.md

 ## Task 9: Customize the Switchover plan - Enable files synchronization (rsync) jobs in Ashburn

- As part of this task, we will enable synchronization (rsync) jobs in Phoenix to reverse the sync from Phoenix to Ashburn post switchover as the roles (priamry and standby) are now reversed.
+ As part of this task, we will enable synchronization (rsync) jobs in Phoenix to reverse the sync from Phoenix to Ashburn post switchover as the roles (primary and standby) are now reversed.

  1. Click on Add group.